 If you are in the market for a RTM (ready-to-move) manufactured home, but don’t have the cash on hand to pay for it up front, there are a variety of lenders within our network that will provide you the Manufactured Home Mortgage Loan required to help you complete the purchase.
-Our lender require that that you already own the land outright in which the RTM will be placed on, or you carry a very small mortgage balance on the land.
+Ourmobile home mortgage lenders in Edmonton require that you already own the land outright in which the RTM will be placed on, or you carry a very small mortgage balance on the land.

 Many banks and other traditional lending sources throw up a lot of roadblocks when it comes to financing a manufactured home; quite a few banks won’t even finance this type of purchase.
 The old reasoning is that a manufactured home is almost certain to depreciate in value over time, as opposed to a site-built single-family dwelling, which can appreciate over time on the basis of property values.
 However that is not the case with the manufactured homes that are built within controlled environments away from the environmental hazards.